-The epic story of the greatest sea battle ever fought, which brought about the eventual defeat of Napoleon at the cost of the death of England’s most beloved war hero.
-Originally commissioned by the James Bond producers, Salzman and Broccoli, then toyed with by the BBC for its celebration of the bicentenary of the battle, it was ultimately abandoned because of the cost of staging the battle itself.
+The epic story of the greatest sea battle ever fought, which brought about the eventual defeat of Napoleon, but at the cost of the death of England’s most beloved war hero.
+The Battle Of Trafalgar screenplay was originally commissioned by the James Bond producers, Salzman and Broccoli, then toyed with by the BBC for its celebration of the bicentenary of the battle.
+It was ultimately abandoned because of the cost of staging the battle itself.
 Now however far more feasible with the advent of the digital revolution.

 Nelson’s own extraordinary story was inextricably bound up with the outcome of the battle itself.
 The fact that, to the man in the street, he was quite simply Britain’s greatest ever naval hero, has to be seen in the context of a sometimes tumultuous personality, a brilliant but controversial career, and a decidedly colourful love life (which features strongly in the movie).

-Trafalgar itself ended for ever Napoleon’s despotic ambitions to invade England and so dominate the civilised world, and it paved the way for his eventual defeat at Waterloo.
-It also established a permanent British supremacy at sea which was to last a hundred years, and lead to the creation of the largest empire ever seen.
+Trafalgar itself ended for ever Napoleon’s despotic ambitions to invade England, and so dominate the civilised world, and it paved the way for his eventual defeat at Waterloo.
+It also established a permanent British supremacy at sea, which was to last a hundred years, and led to the creation of the largest empire ever seen.

 The sea location and battle scenes are so constructed that only two ships are required to be in camera at any one time – although those used will have to double as English, French, Spanish, two or three-decker, frigate or ship-of-the-line, through the use of different flags, paintwork, and external adornments.
 It is presumed that the panoramic fleet and battle scenes will be achieved with digital effects.